OsirianOne71/MQ-Sensors/README2.md

-# MQ Sensor Data Logger with Raspberry Pi and MCP3008
+# Sensor Data Logger Using Raspberry Pi Zero 2W, an MCP3008 (ADC) and Various Sensors

 ## Overview

-This project demonstrates how to connect up to 8 analog sensors to a Raspberry Pi using the MCP3008 analog-to-digital converter (ADC), with data logging, real-time visualization, and support for remote monitoring.
+This project demonstrates connecting up to 8 analog sensors to a Raspberry Pi using the MCP3008 analog-to-digital converter (ADC).
+It includes data logging, real-time visualization, and support for remote monitoring.
 The MQ-135 air quality sensor is used as an example.
-It also includes I²C integration with a BME/BMP280 sensor for temperature, humidity, and barometric pressure readings.
+The project also includes I²C integration with a BME/BMP280 sensor for temperature, humidity, and barometric pressure readings.

 ## Introduction

-The Raspberry Pi lacks native analog input pins, so an ADC like the MCP3008 is required to interface with analog sensors.
+The Raspberry Pi lacks native analog input pins, so an ADC like the MCP3008 is required for interfacing analog sensors.
 The MCP3008 allows up to 8 analog devices to be read using the SPI interface.
 With two MCP3008 chips and chip-select logic, up to 16 analog inputs are possible.

 This setup is designed for lab-based data collection.
 Instead of a GUI installation, the system is designed to run headlessly via a systemd service.
-It includes a delay to allow sensors (like MQ-series) to warm up.
+It includes a delay allowing sensors (like MQ-series) to warm up.

 ## MCP3008 Overview

 The MCP3008 is a 10-bit ADC with 8 channels, communicating via SPI.
-It converts analog voltages into digital values ranging from 0–1023.
+It converts analog voltages into digital values ranging from 0 – 1023.
 For compatibility with the Raspberry Pi's 3.3V GPIO logic, VDD and VREF are both connected to 3.3V.

 ### Power and Ground Connections